rsksmart/devportal/docs/04-resources/04-tutorials/rootstock-hardhat-tarter-kit.md

 ```

 ## Interacting with the Contract - Minting a Token
-Once your contract is deployed, you can interact with it using Hardhat's `erc721-mint` command.
+On contract deployment, you can interact with it using Hardhat's `erc721-mint` command.
 This command allows you to mint (create) new ERC721 tokens.

 ### Minting a Token:
 In your terminal, run the following command, replacing the placeholders with your actual values: